umbraco/UmbracoDocs/Umbraco-Cloud/Getting-Started/Best-practice-Cloud/index.md

 ---
 versionFrom: 7.0.0
 ---
-# Best practice working in teams on Umbraco Cloud
+# Best practice for working in teams on Umbraco Cloud

 In this article we will take a look at some of the best practices and recommendations when you are working in teams on your Umbraco Cloud projects.